CExA-project/CExA-project.github.io/content/kokkos-tea-time/2026-04-15-tea-time-parthenon/index.md

 {{< cta cta_text="<i class='fa fa-envelope'></i>&nbsp; Register to be notified about future events" cta_link="https://lists.hpsf.io/g/kokkos-announcements" >}}

-CExA organizes the 16th **Kokkos tea-time** on Wednesday, Febuary the 18th, 2026 for 45min starting at [7AM Pacific, 10AM Eastern, 4PM Paris, 11PM Tokyo](https://www.worldtimebuddy.com/?qm=1&lid=8,5,2988507,1850147&h=8&date=2026-02-18&sln=7-8).
+CExA organizes the 18th **Kokkos tea-time** on Wednesday, April the 15th, 2026 for 45min starting at [7AM Pacific, 10AM Eastern, 4PM Paris, 11PM Tokyo](https://www.worldtimebuddy.com/?qm=1&lid=8,5,2988507,1850147&h=8&date=2026-02-18&sln=7-8).
 It can be followed on [Zoom](https://zoom-lfx.platform.linuxfoundation.org/meeting/92397190835?password=b177af2d-9c4a-4376-9d17-b57588a88146), or by [phone]({{< ref "#by-phone" >}}).

 {{< cta cta_text="<i class='fa fa-calendar'></i>&nbsp; Add to calendar" cta_link="https://webcal.prod.itx.linuxfoundation.org/lfx/a092M00001MsyOeQAJ" >}}

-Jolly Chen will give a talk entitled "C++ Reflection for Data Layout Abstraction"
+Philipp Grete will give a talk entitled "Parthenon – a performance portable block-structured adaptive mesh refinement framework"

-Jolly Chen is a second year PhD student in Computer Science at CERN, affiliated with the University of Twente in The Netherlands.
-The topic of her PhD is "Optimizing Memory Access patterns through Data Layout Transformation".
-Broadly speaking, her research interests are Performance Engineering, GPU Programming, and Performance Modelling.
+Philipp Grete is a postdoctoral research associate at the University of Hamburg.
+His interdisciplinary research covers both physics, e.g., turbulence or (astrophysical) plasma modeling and their role in (astro)physical systems, and computer science, e.g., parallelization and HPC, as well as topics in between such as computational fluid dynamics and numerical methods.
+Philipp is an advocate of open source, community projects and sustainable software development practices.

 <!--{{% cta cta_text="Get the slides" cta_link="slides.pdf" cta_new_tab="true" %}}-->